IceWeedo/FunTuna-Fork-Update-Pack/README.md

     * $SMOOTH

   * POPStarter VMCDIR.TXT
-    * Use VMC folder mass0:/VMC/ for all games
+    * Use VMC SLOT0.VMC and SLOT1.VMC for all games in folder mass0:POPS/VMC/

 ## - Installation